pingcap/tidb/docs/design/2021-10-22-Enhance-Split-Table-Stability.md

 As you can see from above, the goal is to add an API in PD and change upstream like TIDB and other tools to use this API.

-This can be achieved through the following steps
+This can be achieved through the following steps:

-1. Add an API -- SplitAndScatterRegions() in PD
+1. Add an API -- SplitAndScatterRegions() in PD.

 2. As for the implementation of this API, We can directly use SplitRegions() and ScatterRegions() provided in PD.

 3. Call this API when TIDB or other tools need to  Split and Scatter regions.

-4. Wait scatter done if needed
+4. Wait scatter done if needed.

 ## Test Design

-I will test the stability and performance by controlling variables under different parameter conditions
+I will test the stability and performance by controlling variables under different parameter conditions.

 For example: